uccser/cs-field-guide/text/en/chapters/network-communication-protocols.md

 ### TCP

-TCP (The Transmission Control Protocol) is one of the most important protocol on the internet.
+TCP (The Transmission Control Protocol) is one of the most important protocols on the internet.
 It breaks large messages up into *packets*.
 What is a packet?
 A packet is a segment of data that when combined with other packets, make up a total message (something like a HTTP request, an email, an IRC message or a file like a picture or song being downloaded).
 For the rest of the section, we’ll look at how these are used to load an image from a website.

 So computer A looks the file and takes it, breaks it into packets.
 It then sends the packets over the internet and computer B reassembles them and gives them back to you as the image, [which is demonstrated in this video.](https://www.youtube.com/watch?v=WwyJGzZmBe8)